Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: Simulations

 To convert the impact rate to the true impact rate, we need to multiply it by the scaling factor $f_{S}$ which is the ratio of the true number of AQNs in the spherical shell to $N_{\rm sample}$:

 where $n_{\rm AQN}$ is the number density of antimatter AQNs in the solar system:

-$\rho_{\rm DM}\simeq 0.3 {\rm~GeV~cm^{-3}}$ is the dark matter density in the solar system. $3/5$ of the dark matter is in the form of antimatter AQN; $2/3$ mass of an AQN is in the form of baryons (the remaining $1/3$ is in the form of axions). $m_P$ is the proton mass. $\left<B\right>$ is the average baryon number carried by an AQN.
+and $\rho_{\rm DM}\simeq 0.3 {\rm~GeV~cm^{-3}}$ is the dark matter density in the solar system. $3/5$ of the dark matter is in the form of antimatter AQN; $2/3$ mass of an AQN is in the form of baryons (the remaining $1/3$ is in the form of axions). $m_P$ is the proton mass. $\left<B\right>$ is the average baryon number carried by an AQN.
 It depends on different models of AQN mass distribution that will be discussed in Step 2.
 Thus, the true rate of (antimatter) AQNs impacting the sun is

 \textit{Step 2}.
-Now, we are ready to assign masses (baryon numbers) to the AQNs collected in Step 1 that will impact the Sun.
+We are now assigning masses (baryon numbers) to all the AQNs collected in Step 1 that will impact the Sun.
 For each AQN, its mass is assigned randomly with the probability following one of the three models of power-law distribution, (\ref{eq:groups}).
 Thus, we have three copies of all the impacting AQNs with different mass distributions.

 \textit{Step 3}.
-The evolution of an AQN in the solar atmosphere can be described by multiple differential equations, including the kinetic energy loss due to friction and the mass loss due to the annihilation events of the antibaryons carried by AQN with the baryons in the atmosphere.
-All of these differential equations are explicitly illustrated and listed in Ref.~\cite{Raza:2018gpb}, and we do not need to bother to repeat them here.
-Step 3 is to solve these differential equations numerically for the $N_{\rm imp}$ AQNs.
-To do this, in addition to the initial conditions and AQN masses that have been generated in the above two steps, we also need to know the density and temperature profiles of the solar atmosphere above the photosphere.
-In this work, we adopt the profiles presented in Ref.~\cite{2008ApJS..175..229A} which are more updated compared with those used in the previous work, Ref.~\cite{Raza:2018gpb}.
+The evolution of an AQN in the solar atmosphere is described by a system of differential equations, including the kinetic energy loss due to friction and the mass loss due to the annihilation events of the antibaryons carried by AQN with the baryons in the atmosphere.
+We refer the reader to \cite{Raza:2018gpb} for a complete list of the differential equations needed here, and their derivation.
+In order to solve these equations numerically, the density and temperature profiles of the solar atmosphere above the photosphere is also needed.
+In this work, we adopt the profiles presented in Ref.~\cite{2008ApJS..175..229A} which are more accurate than those used in \cite{Raza:2018gpb}.

-Finally, we get the numerical solution which is about the mass loss varying with time (or equivalently, height above the solar photosphere) for the $N_{\rm imp}$ AQNs.
-By analyzing these data, we obtain the information needed for the present work.
+The mass loss varying with time (or equivalently, height above the solar photosphere) for the $N_{\rm imp}$ AQNs is then computed numerically.

-\subsection{results}
+\subsection{Results}

 The results obtained from the numerical simulations are presented in the main text.
-Here, we elaborate more on the details about the plots.
+Additional details are given here.